7OOTnegaTerces/iTipJarControl/README.md

 When you find something that you think you can help with, let us know.
 Assign yourself the issue, ask questions with issue comments.
 We are here to help!

-If its a complex task propose a solution for feedback or break it down into seperate smaller issues.
+If its a complex task, propose a solution for feedback or break it down into seperate smaller issues.
 Create new issues for each of the steps.

 #### Fork the Project